mailgun/documentation/source/faq-mailbox-eol.rst

 ************************************************************************************
 Yes!
 We released `temporary storage`_ for all your incoming emails as part of Mailgun Routes.
 Unlike POP3/IMAP storage, Routes storage provides access to emails as fully-parsed, structured data, making integration into your application much easier.
-To learn more about Routes, check out the :ref:`um-routes` section of the :ref:`user-manual`.
+To learn more about Routes, check out the `Routes`_ section of our `User Manual`_.

 .. _temporary storage: http://blog.mailgun.com/post/store-a-temporary-mailbox-for-all-your-incoming-email/